The Cluster Completeness Correction Calculator (C-4): A Neural-Network framework and pilot application to the LEGUS Survey of NGC 628: DATA DESCRIPTION

 In the second stage, additional selections are applied to produce a candidate cluster catalogue, which consists of those objects that are considered bright enough to meaningful fits to their properties.
 From the automatic catalogue, in this stage we discard clusters that: \begin{enumerate} \item have photometric uncertainties $>0.3$ mag in two or more filters (implying that we retain only those with acceptably small uncertainties in at least four filters).
-This condition is imposed to obtain reliable constraints on the derived cluster properties (age, mass, extinction). \item have absolute V-band magnitude $M_V > -6$. \end{enumerate} We refer to the result after this stage as the cluster catalogue.
+This condition is imposed to obtain reliable constraints on the derived cluster properties (age, mass, extinction). \item have absolute V-band magnitude $M_V > -6$.
+This cut does not represent the actual V-band detection limit; instead, it is a selection adopted by the LEGUS team to ensure that cluster candidates are sufficiently bright for reliable visual classification by humans.
+Since our goal is to reproduce this pipeline precisely, we make the same cut here, even though our procedure does not involve any human examination. \end{enumerate} We refer to the result after this stage as the cluster catalogue.
 This catalogue is then further subdivided into three classes based on a human analysis of their morphology; however, we will not attempt to replicate that human selection here, and will focus only on the steps leading up to construction of the cluster catalogue, not the sub-classes within it.

 Each of the steps in catalogue construction imposes different and often hard-to-quantify biases and selection effects.
 For example, the CI cut likely selects against clusters that are too compact to distinguish from single stars at the available resolution.
 Similarly, the magnitude cuts clearly introduce a bias against both low-mass, old, and highly-extincted clusters.
 Taken together, the full pipeline therefore defines a high-dimensional selection operator that depends jointly on magnitude, colour, age, size, extinction, and local environment.
 In order to achieve our goal, our forward-modelling framework must learn all these biases.